 Tulum, Riviera Maya – one of the best places for cave diving training

-Riviera Maya (Playa del Carmen, Tulum etc) represent a natural area abundant in underwater cave formations.
-Each cenote, the world known sinkholes, is actually the entrance to a cave that can be observed from recreational divers, up to the lightzone, but also explored from the inside by certified cave divers.
+Riviera Maya (Playa del Carmen, Tulum etc) represents a natural area abundant in underwater cave formations.
+Each cenote, the world-known sinkholes, is actually the entrance to a cave that can be observed from recreational divers, up to the light zone, but also explored from the inside by certified cave divers.
 With more than 18 cenotes and some of the longest cave systems in the world such as : Dos Ojos, Taj ma, Gran Cenote, Chac Mool and many more, Mexico and Yucatan peninsula it is definitely one of the best cave diving locations where you can learn and practice while on holiday.

 What diving equipment is required?

 There are many ways to modify your cave diving equipment configuration.
-These are just the essentials for a Cave Explorer IDREO class:
+Our courses include equipment rental:

 Backplate with Harness & Crotchstrap